temuller/temuller/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🎓 &nbsp;I am a postdoc at the Institute of Space Sciences (ICE-CSIC) in Barcelona, Spain.
-I have previously studied at the University of Southampton (UoS), Pontificia Universidad Católica de Chile (PUC) and Universidad de Chile.\
+🎓 &nbsp;I am a postdoc at Trinity College Dublin, Ireland.
+I have previously worked at the Institute of Space Sciences (ICE-CSIC, Spain) and studied at the University of Southampton (UoS, UK), Pontificia Universidad Católica de Chile (PUC) and Universidad de Chile.\
-📄 &nbsp;My research is focused on cosmology with type Ia supernovae, but I am also interested in the physics of stellar transients in general, coding and machine learning.\
+📄 &nbsp;My research is focused on cosmology with type Ia supernovae in the near-infrared, but I am also interested in the physics of stellar transients in general, coding and machine learning.\
 🌱 &nbsp;I love music and playing the drums.
-I also love doing sports in general, specially playing football.
+I also love doing sports in general, specially swimming ad playing volleyball.

 Check my [personal website](https://temuller.github.io/) for more information about me!